Last updated in October 2018

 Germany and Egypt have long maintained close and diverse relations.
 Germany is continuing its efforts to help Egypt build a modern, democratic state.
 The Federal Government is watching the human rights situation in Egypt closely, with the overall policy aim being to maintain long-term stability.

-Transformation partnership and migration dialogue
+Project work and migration dialogue

 With its projects, the Federal Government is supporting processes to modernise society and bring about democratic change in the country.
 These are key components for a stable Egypt in the long term.